Lunem-LumenLee/gobbiebars/README.md

 ### Emote

-The Emote plugin provides a configurable on-screen emote menu.
+The Emote plugin lets you create your own clickable emote list.

-It supports position and size settings, icon size, font size, bar text size, and individual emote options such as use, silent, and favorite.
+You can add any emote to the list and configure each selected emote individually, including whether it should be used silently or added to your favorites.
+The display also supports position, size, icon size, font size, and bar text size settings.

 ![Emote Plugin](docs/screenshots/emote-settings.png)